THE MALTA INTERNATIONAL

 The Malta Fireworks Festival has become an annual tradition in Malta, attracting thousands to view the amazing display of craftsmanship and creativity in the night sky.

-Because of the Covid-19 situation the festival is postponed and the new dates are:
+Because of the Covid-19 situation the festival is postponed and when the new schedule is announced you will find the new dates here:

 Each night promises to be a beautiful display of colour and coordination, and the closing night is bound to be a true spectacle.